 It’s also smart to make sure you can lock down the right domain name in advance.
 At ZenBusiness, we can help with domain registration to get your company up and building an online presence.

-Choose an Alaska registered agent
+Step 3: Choose an Alaska registered agent

 Alaska requires all corporations to list a registered agent.
 A registered agent receives legal notices, including subpoenas.
 The registered agent can be a person or a business who is available during standard business hours and maintains a physical address in the state.